akira-io/laravel-pdf-invoices/docs/builders.md

 ```

 All DTOs are immutable and cannot be modified after creation.
 Create a new instance if you need different data.

+#### Date Properties in InvoiceData

+The `issuedAt` and `dueAt` properties in the returned `InvoiceData` DTO will be stored as `CarbonInterface` instances for consistency, regardless of the input type (Carbon, CarbonImmutable, or DateTime).